appbuntu/healthy-gulp-angular-foundation6/README.md

 3. Run `npm install` in the root directory (this will install bower dependencies too)
 4. For livereload functionality, install the [livereload Chrome extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei)

-### Note
-This version includes Fondation-6 for App http://foundation.zurb.com/apps/docs/#!/ and support Node V4

 ### Bugs
  + Check Angular & Angular-Animate get the exact same version otherwise you may get an error looking like " [$injector:unpr] Unknown provider: $$asyncCallbackProvider"
  + AppName should be unique but sit within multiple places: gulpfile.js, app/index.html & app/app.js
  + Gulp watch modification only on existing files.
 Adding a new file will not be detected.
-User should restart Gulp watch command.
+User should restart Gulp watch command
+ + In some case automatic update notification to browser fail and page has to be reloaded manually

 ## Project Structure
 The project ships with a directory structure like: